Share This Article

 Actively manage location services

-Location tools come in handy while planning navigating a new place, but they can also expose your location ‒ even through photos.
-Turn off location services when not in use.
+Location tools come in handy while navigating a new place, but they can also expose your location ‒ even through photos.
+Turn off location services when not in use, and consider limiting how you share your location on social media.

 Use secure wi-fi

-Do not transmit personal info or make purchases on unsecure or public wi-fi networks.
+Do not transmit personal info or make purchases on unsecure or public Wi-Fi networks.
+Don’t access key accounts like email or banking on public Wi-Fi.
 Instead, use a virtual private network (VPN) or your phone as a personal hotspot to surf more securely.

 Think before you post

 Think twice before posting pictures that indicate you are away.
-Wait until you get home to share your magical memories.
+Wait until you getting back to share your magical memories with the whole internet.
+You might not want everyone to know you aren’t at home.

 Protect physical devices

-Ensure your devices are with you at all times.
-If you are staying in a hotel, the best thing to do is lock them in a safe.
+Ensure your devices are always with you while traveling.
+If you are staying in a hotel, lock them in a safe if possible.
 If a safe is not available, lock them in your luggage.
-Don’t leave devices unattended with strangers.
+Don’t leave devices unattended or hand them over to strangers.
 Using your device at an airport or cafe?
-Don’t leave it unattended with a stranger while you get up to use the restroom or order another latte.
+Don’t leave it unattended with a stranger while you go to the restroom or order another latte.

 Stop auto connecting

-Avoid public computers in hotel lobbies and internet cafes.
-If you must use a public computer, keep activities as generic and anonymous as possible.
-Don’t log into accounts or access sensitive information.
+Avoid public computers in hotel lobbies and internet cafes, especially for making online purchases or accessing your accounts.
+If you must use a public computer, keep your activities as generic and anonymous as possible.
+Avoid inputting credit card information or accessing financial accounts.
 If you do log into accounts, such as email, always click “logout” when you are finished.
-Simply clicking the “x” on your browser does not log you out of accounts.
+Simply closing the browser does not log you out of accounts.

 - FCC: Cybersecurity Tips for International Travelers